 NAVAREA X

-Mr Stuart Shepard (NAVAREA X Coordinator) presented the NAVAREA X report and should be read in conjunction with the annual report submitted to the WWNWS-SC meeting of September 2022.
+Mr Stuart Shepard (NAVAREA X Coordinator) presented the NAVAREA X report which should be read in conjunction with the annual report submitted to the WWNWS-SC meeting of September 2022.
 Mr Shepard confirmed that the National MSI Coordinators within the NAVAREA X region have been consulted on the information and contact details checked.
-An IMO Circular Letter has been issued for Member states to consider the efficacy of the Global Integrated Shipping Information System (GISIS).
-Mr Shepard noted the number of warnings broadcast and their size which is tracked and contributes to the cost to MSI providers for delivering the service.
-NAVAREA X remains on trial with the Iridium SafetyCast services and hope to be operational by mid-year.
+Mr Shepard noted the NAVAREA X report contains number of warnings broadcast and their size which is tracked by the IHO and IMO and is useful in demonstrating the cost to MSI providers for delivering the service.
+NAVAREA X remains on trial with the Iridium SafetyCast services and hope to be operational by mid 2023.

-Mr Shepard advised that NAVAREA X & XIV are working with SWPHC CB coordinator and Fiji to hold an MSI training course to be delivered by Fiji MSI Coordinator and NAVAREA Coordinators.
+Mr Shepard advised that the NAVAREA X & XIV Coordinators are working with the SWPHC CB coordinator and Fiji to hold an MSI training course to be delivered by Fiji MSI Coordinator and NAVAREA X & XIV Coordinators.

+An IMO Circular Letter (Circular Letter No.4689) has been issued for Member States to consider the efficacy of the Global Integrated Shipping Information System (GISIS) and Mr Shepard invited IMO Member States to review and contribute as required

 NAVAREA XIV